 Langfeldt(11) suggested that observation for 5 years was required to be able to distinguish schizophrenia and what he called schizophreniform psychosis.
 This long-term observation is a reminder of the Bleulerian concept of acute schizophrenias which could last for several years.
 Epidemiological studies have led to the presence in modern classifications of a group of acute schizophreniform psychoses under the rubric ‘Schizophreniform disorder’ (DSM-IV Section 295.40) or ‘Acute psychotic disorder schizophrenic-like’ (ICD-10 Section F23.2).

 In France, the concept of bouffée délirante led naturally to a specific class of acute psychoses.
 In 1895, Magnan(12) and his disciple Legrain(13) described bouffée délirante or délire d'emblée (immediate delusion) within the polymorphic delusions of the chronic insane.
 This concept is based on Morel's theory of degeneration, commonly accepted in the nineteenth century.
 The question of whether there is a susceptibility or a predisposition to the occurrence of an acute psychosis remains unanswered.(14)

-In 1954, Ey(15,16) described the development of the concept of bouffées délirantes and of acute psychoses with hallucinations from the time of Magnan to a symposium devoted to the clinical subdivision of schizophrenic psychoses held at the First World Congress of Psychiatry in 1950, where the various ideas were discussed by Langfeldt, Karl Leonhard, and Aubrey Lewis (Table 18.104.22.168).
+the time of Magnan to a symposium devoted to the clinical subdivision of schizophrenic psychoses held at the First World Congress of Psychiatry in 1950, where the various ideas were discussed by Langfeldt, Karl Leonhard, and Aubrey Lewis (Table 18.104.22.168).